onnela-lab/forest/docs/source/index.md

   - Number of completed surveys scheduled for delivery to the individual during the period
 * - avg_time_to_submit
   - str
+  - Average time between survey delivery and survey submission, in seconds, for complete surveys
+* - avg_time_to_open
+  - str
-  - Average time between survey delivery and survey submission, in seconds, in survey responses where a survey_timings file was available
+  - Average time between survey delivery and survey opening, in seconds, for survey responses where a survey_timings file was available
 ```

 The following variables are created in the "submits_and_deliveries.csv" file.
 This file will only be generated if the config file and intervention timings file are provided.